 On the surface, RRSPs offer Canadians a way to save for retirement.
 But that’s not all they can do – in fact, RRSPs can also be used to help Canadians buy their first home or get a post-secondary education.

-On that note, the federal government now offers its Lifelong Learning Plan Opens in a new website, which allows qualified individuals the opportunity to use up to $10,000 of their RRSP savings for educational purposes each calendar year.
+On that note, the federal government now offers its Lifelong Learning Plan Opens a new website in a new window, which allows qualified individuals the opportunity to use up to $10,000 of their RRSP savings for educational purposes each calendar year.
 Up to $20,000 total can be used for this purpose.
 The Canada.ca website provides all the information – including important forms and publications – to get started.
 Just keep in mind that you’ll need to begin repaying the money you borrowed from your RRSPs starting the year following your withdrawal.